itsmefifa/itsmefifa/README.md

 # 👋 Hello, I'm Chanisara Kotrachai! (@itsmefifa)

-## 🚀 Data Science | 💻 Data Analysis | 🧑‍💻 Software Engineering
+## 🧑‍💻 Quality Assurance | 🚀 Business Analyst | 💻 Data Analysis

-🌟 I am a dedicated software engineering student with a deep passion for data science and analysis.
-Specializing in extracting valuable insights from data and adept in applying AI methodologies, I am committed to solving complex, real-world problems.
+🌟 As a software engineering student with SDLC expertise from a QA internship and various hands-on initiatives, I seek a Business Analyst and Quality Assurance role.
+My background in requirement analysis, testing strategies, and web application development positions me to effectively bridge technical and business domains.
+Eager to apply my skills to drive strategic business outcomes.

 ### 🎓 Education
 - 🌱 **Currently Learning**: Faculty of Information and Communication Technology (ICT Mahidol)